dleewo/kubernetes-the-hard-way-bare-metal/docs/03-compute-resources.md

 |POD Network|`10.200.0.0/16`|
 |Service Network|`10.32.0.0/24`|

+The virtual machines all use bridge networking so they have IP addresses on the same subnet as the reset of my local network.

 ### Firewall Rules

-The variousnodes must be able to communicate with each other over a variety of ports.
+The variousn odes must be able to communicate with each other over a variety of ports.
 It would easiest to not have any firewall enabled.
 By default, a new install of Ubuntu wll not have any firewall enabled.